 Kotel View point – From the Kotel, take the steps on the right (directly behind the men’s section.)
 Work your way to the left and just relish the unique view.
 Very compelling towards evening especially on a Friday night.
 See The Kotel – Wailing/Western Wall

 Kotel Tunnels – The Western Wall Tunnels or the Kotel Tunnels offer incredible excavations that run by the Western Wall.
-You must book in advance (like before you book your airline tickets!!)
 See Kotel Tunnels